Labour are the first party to embrace games as a way to spread a political message -- and it will pay off.

 James Moulding is a political technologist and Co-Founder of Games for the Many.
 You can follow his work here.

 Games for the Many are holding a political game jam in Manchester this February.
 See here for further detials.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.